Q: How do I know how much I can afford?

 A: An index is an economic indicator that lenders use to set the interest rate for an ARM.
 Generally the interest rate that you pay is a combination of the index rate and a pre-specified margin.
 Three commonly used indices are the One-Year Treasury Bill, the Cost of Funds of the 11th District Federal Home Loan Bank (COFI), and the London InterBank Offering Rate (LIBOR).

-Q: How do I know which type of mortgage is best for me?
+Q: How do I know which type of mortgage is a good fit for me?

-A: There is no simple formula to determine the type of mortgage that is best for you.
+A: There is no simple formula to determine the type of mortgage that is a good fit for you.
 This choice depends on a number of factors, including your current financial picture and how long you intend to keep your house.
-Ambeck Mortgage Associates can help you evaluate your choices and help you make the most appropriate decision.
+Ambeck Mortgage Associates can help you evaluate your choices and help you make a great decision.

 Q: What does my mortgage payment include?